kwilkos/cxf/distribution/src/main/release/samples/ws_addressing/README.txt

 WS-Addressing Demo
 ==================

-This demo shows how WS-Addressing support in CXF may be enabled.
+This demo shows how WS-Addressing support in Apache CXF may be enabled.

 The client and server both use interceptor configuration to install the WS-Addressing interceptor, comprising a logical interceptor (MAPAggregator)